 In most programs across the country, patients seeking treatment for post-traumatic stress disorder and alcoholism, for example, would have separate clinicians treating each illness.
 But because the two illnesses play off each other in such complex ways, it is critical that they be treated simultaneously, according to the institute’s John Rodolico, PhD, a master trainer in dual diagnosis treatment.

 “If someone’s marijuana addiction isn’t being treated, they may fail to take their medication,” explained Rodolico.
 “And even if they are taking their anxiety medication, but they’re smoking marijuana five times a day, the medication is not going to work as well and they are not learning to cope with the anxiety.”

 By having one clinician treat both illnesses at the same time, care is ultimately more effective.
 “The reality is that when you have two busy clinicians treating a patient, the communication isn’t always ideal.
 Or, if you have sequential efforts to treat the two issues, symptoms from one disorder can impede progress in the other,” said Rodolico.

 Addiction experts at McLean have long recognized the importance of integrating behavioral health and addiction treatment, but until recently, didn’t have the resources to train staff in this approach.
-Roger D. Weiss, MD, chief of the Center of Excellence in Substance Use Disorders, has conducted several studies that show improved outcomes for people whose co-occurring disorders are treated concurrently, including one focusing on patients with bipolar disorder who were treated using a technique Dr. Weiss developed called integrated group therapy.
+Roger D. Weiss, MD, chief of the Division of Alcohol, Drugs, and Addiction, has conducted several studies that show improved outcomes for people whose co-occurring disorders are treated concurrently, including one focusing on patients with bipolar disorder who were treated using a technique Dr. Weiss developed called integrated group therapy.

 Dr. Rodolico is taking this technique and other interventions, such as motivational interviewing, to the front lines at McLean (see Tools of the Trade, below).